About The Marylebone Project

 Those we support are often affected by substance misuse, unemployment, domestic violence and mental health issues.
 Whatever their story, we aim for the same ending; self-esteem, employment and independent living.
 We do this by providing shelter, emotional support, education opportunities, spiritual space, and events in a welcoming and secure environment.

-Empowerment - equipping women to make informed choices
+Empowerment - equipping women to make informed choices and to have a voice

 Resettlement – encouraging and supporting women towards independent living